envi/olesia-khomchyn.github.io/docs/index.md

 [Subscribe to our newsletter](https://news.envi.net/Signup/dev-news){ .md-button .md-button--primary }

+<span style="color: #E0592A">V. 5.8.0</span>

+The Batch Size is available within Envi, so now you have the possibility to customize the batch size for each Webhook Subscription.

 <span style="color: #E0592A">V. 5.7.9</span>

 We have added two new [Vendor Fax Configurations](VendorFaxConfigurations.md#get-the-list-of-vendor-fax-configurations) endpoints.
 You can retrieve appropriate data to get the Vendor Fax Delivery info of Purchase Order.